 There are no special character or numeric entries for missing data in the JHS DMS.
-Simply leave the value blank.
-For the JHS DMS, it is recommended to add a flag called PERMANENTLY_MISSING to the field (see Using flags).
+For the JHS DMS, it is recommended to add a flag called PERMANENTLY\MISSING to the field (see Using flags).
 Add a comment in the Item Flag dialog box to indicate the reason for permanently missing.

 To change a field with data to missing, delete the value in the highlighted field by pressing the keyboard Backspace key or selecting the Edit > Clear menu commands.
-To change data to missing for a field with a drop-down list, select (None) from the drop-down list.
+To change data to missing for a field with a drop-down list, select (None) or the special code for missing data from the drop-down list.